stoeps13/connections-doc/source/admin/admin/t_transfer_ownership_of_user_files.md

     FilesScheduler.forceTaskExecution("TagUpdateFrequency", "true")
     ```

+    !!! note
-    **Note:** If you skip this step, the new tag will be captured in the tag cloud after 1 day.
+    If you skip this step, the new tag will be captured in the tag cloud after 1 day.

     **Alternative Option:** If the current owner is active, as administrator you can also use the user interface in the Files app to transfer files, *but only one file at a time*.
 Only the file owner can use the user interface to transfer multiple files at a time.